fourward-thinking/fourward-thinking.github.io/index.markdown

 # Fourward Thinking

 ## Table of Contents
-* The contents of our project
+* The contents of our project will be displayed here.
-* will be displayed here.
+* Different technologies used will be listed here.

 ## Overview

 This is an overview of our project.
 TBD.

-* Different technologies used
-* will be listed here

 ## Middle Stuff, Filler